MontiCore/object-diagram/README.md

 Execute the following command for trying out a simple example:

 ```
-java -jar OD4ReportCLI.jar -i Example.od -c intra
+java -jar OD4ReportTool.jar -i Example.od -c intra
 ```

-You may notice that the CLI prints nothing to the console when executing this command.
+You may notice that the tool prints nothing to the console when executing this command.
 This means that the model satisfies all context condtions.

 Let us now consider a more complex scenario.
 You can check the different kinds of context conditions, using the `-c,--coco <arg>` option:

 ```
-java -jar OD4ReportCLI.jar -i MyFamily.od -c intra
+java -jar OD4ReportTool.jar -i MyFamily.od -c intra
 ```

 ```
-java -jar OD4ReportCLI.jar -i MyFamily.od -c all
+java -jar OD4ReportTool.jar -i MyFamily.od -c all
 ```

 ```
-java -jar OD4ReportCLI.jar -i MyFamily.od -c
+java -jar OD4ReportTool.jar -i MyFamily.od -c
 ```

-While the first call of the CLI does not produce any errors, the others do.
+While the first call of the tool does not produce any errors, the others do.
 The error states something about types, in this case `Person` not being defined while being used.
 So how do we solve this problem?